FVTC-DAS/r-week-4/README.md

 > **Data:** This assignment expects `data/nc.csv` (same file from last week).

 ## Submission
-Push your completed script to GitHub.
+Push your completed script to GitHub and submit the link to your GitHub repository in Blackboard.